 Some Basic Tips to Help You Along

-- Stop all impact sports and rest the foot especially if you are involved in some heavy sporting activity, and remember this is only for few initial days.
+Stop all impact sports and rest the foot especially if you are involved in some heavy sporting activity, and remember this is only for a few initial days.

-- Use shoes with better heel cushioning, or include a heel cup or heel cushion for preventing hard surface irritating the heels repeatedly while walking.
+Use shoes with better heel cushioning, or include a heel cup or heel cushion for preventing hard surfaces from irritating the heels repeatedly while walking.

-- Apply ice to the heel.
+Apply ice to the heel.
 Freeze a plastic bottle of water and roll your foot over it.
-This is especially of benefit in acute pains.
+This is especially beneficial in acute pains.